kiwidamien/haskell4pythonistas/content/exercises/makeChange/makeChange.rst

 - **Additional information**

-  We could pass an additional parameter that indicates the current
 The natural way of solving this problem is with BFS, as you can stop as soon as one path yields a solution.
 DFS excels when finding *a solution* is enough (e.g. maze exploration) as it is often simpler to code and takes less memory.

 We are using DFS here simply because it is easier to write the recursive version.